reactive/data-client/docs/api/Resource.md

 containing the keys.
 This can be useful to override if your response is in a different form.

 ## [Request shapes](../api/RequestShape.md)

+These provide the standard [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) shapes common in [REST](https://www.restapitutorial.com/) APIs.
+Feel free to customize or add new shapes based to match your API.

 ### singleRequest(): ReadShape